panaturbo/testrepo2/doc/arm/notes.rst

 BIND 9.17 is an unstable development branch.
 When its development is complete, it will be renamed to BIND 9.18, which will be a stable branch.
-The end of life date for BIND 9.18 has not yet been determined.
+The end-of-life date for BIND 9.18 has not yet been determined.
-For those needing long term support, the current Extended Support Version (ESV) is BIND 9.11, which will be supported until at least December 2021.
+For those needing long-term stability, the current Extended Support Version (ESV) is BIND 9.11, which will be supported until at least December 2021.
 See https://kb.isc.org/docs/aa-00896 for details of ISC's software support policy.